 Share your experience

-Keep your eyes and ears open to how the experience is impacting the energy and morale in your workplace.
+Keep your eyes and ears open to how the experience is impacting the energy and morale in your workplace (or classroom).

 If you want, take a picture and write a short story about it.
 Maybe we’ll publish on the Portsmouth Improv Learning Lab (PILL) Blog. 🙂 Contact me for more info at email@example.com!